Santoshsrini/DL-NYU/README.md

 HW2 notebook is on training GANs on FashionMNIST to generate images.

-The final project on detecting barcodes using TinyYolo & Pyzbar is in a separate repository called "Deep-Learning-Barcode".
+The final project of the course on detecting barcodes using TinyYolo & Pyzbar is in a separate repository called "Deep-Learning-Barcode".